fmr-sesc/FMRCompanion_C/README.md

 #### Subscribing uORB topic to Mavlink Message

 Although the flightcontroller is now capable of recieving the new mavlink message we can only use the included data when it is published by a uORB topic which is explained in this section.
 As a example we do now publish the uORB message FmrMav with data recieved from the mavlink stream FMR_SENSORS defined above.
-(Of course both have to be included before the build using make for this to work) Be paticulary carefull to always take note of the change in naming convention of both the uORB topic and the mavlink message and the propper indentation of the included lines according to the rest of the files.
+(Of course both have to be included before the build using make for this to work) Be paticulary carefull to always take note of the change in naming convention of both the uORB topic and the mavlink message and the propper indentation of the included lines according to the rest of the code.
 Navigate to Open FMR-PX4-Autopilot\src\modules\mavlink\mavlink_receiver.h header file (Note that this is no longer in the mavlink submodule which is one layer depper) and include the uORB topic FmrMav after line 112 (take note of the naming conversion from camel case for the uORB topic to snake case):

 ```c
 #include <uORB/topics/fmr_mav.h>